 However, this once arduous task of commercial lease management is being increasingly simplified by the smart use of technology.

 Cowell Clarke’s bespoke Leasing Portal is one such example.
 It provides clients with a complete solution that streamlines all of their commercial leasing matters, driving efficiencies that result in the negotiation, finalisation and ongoing management of commercial leases in a hassle-free manner.

-In this blog, we highlight how a solution like our Leasing Portal enables clients to take real-time control over their leasing matters.
+In this insights, we highlight how a solution like our Leasing Portal enables clients to take real-time control over their leasing matters.

 Real-Time Status of Negotiations